uuland/adguard-exporter/README.md

 # Password defined on the Adguard interface
 -adguard_password string (optional)

+# Port to use to communicate with Adguard API
+-adguard_port string (optional)

 # Limit for the return log data
 -log_limit string (optional) (default "1000")